For Immediate Release

 “These grants provide funding for officers who make our communities, including St. Louis, safer through the advancement of community policing,” said Director Melekian.

 “In the first three months of this year, the City of St. Louis saw a 12.4% decrease in crime compared to 2009.
 With the addition of 50 new police officers, I hope crime will continue to go down,” Mayor Slay said.
 “This is a time when many cities facing similar budget shortfalls will be forced to reduce their police force.
 We are committed to maintaining our current staffing levels.”

 The City of St. Louis currently has 1,290 police officers.
 Within a month, 31 COPS-funded officers will be added.
 A City-funded class of 34 officers is set to graduate in the fall, and the final round of COPS-funded officers will enter the Police Academy in the fall.

 “We were thrilled to receive the COPS grant,” Said Chief Isom.
 “In this challenging fiscal environment, many police departments have been forced into hiring freezes.
 This grant ensures there will be 50 more officers who will continue our efforts to decrease crime and to protect the people who live, work, and play in St. Louis.”

 On July 28, 2009, U.S. Attorney General Eric Holder announced funding to more than 1,000 law enforcement agencies to hire or rehire nearly 5,000 police officers through the American Reinvestment and Recovery Act (ARRA).

-More coverage from St. Louis is included in the below hyperlinks:
+More coverage from St. Louis can be found below: